 Step 5: Portion and Bake – Scoop the dough onto a parchment lined cookie sheet.
-Using a cookie scoop enables you to have evenly sized cookie balls, which will in turn bake evenly.
+Using a cookie scoop ensures you have evenly sized cookie dough balls, which will in turn bake evenly.
 I like to use a medium, 1 ½” tablespoon cookie scoop to guarantee every scoop yields the perfect cookie.

 Let the cookies sit on the baking sheet for 5-10 minutes before moving them to the cooling rack.

 For those of you who like a plain oatmeal cookie, you can omit the raisins or white chocolate chips.
 Or both.
 You’ll still be left with pumpkin spiced oatmeal cookies.

 Something I recently learned about cookie sheets – If you’re using a flat cookie sheet, the cookies may bake faster than using a rimmed baking sheet.
 If you go with a flat cookie pan, you’ll may need to reduce your baking time.

 Mix up the kind of chocolate chip you use.
 Butterscotch chips would be a delicious way to mix things up!